MicrosoftDocs/fabric-docs/docs/real-time-intelligence/tutorial-3-set-trigger.md

 ms.topic: tutorial
 ms.custom:
   - build-2024
-ms.date: 04/18/2024
+ms.date: 05/21/2024
 ms.search.form: Get started
 ---
 # Real-Time Intelligence tutorial part 3: Set a trigger on your event stream

 > [!NOTE]
 > This tutorial is part of a series.
-For the previous section, see: [Tutorial part 2: Get data in the Real-Time data hub](tutorial-2-get-real-time-events.md).
+For the previous section, see: [Tutorial part 2: Get data in the Real-Time Hub](tutorial-2-get-real-time-events.md).